CxELabs/MCASHOL/POC Guide.md

     ![Open Screenshot](Media/flowalert2.png)

-> [!NOTE] **Congratulations**!
+> :memo: **Congratulations**!
 You have completed the **Automate alerts management with Microsoft Flow lab** where we discovered the power of the integration between Cloud App Security and Microsoft Flow.

 ===